l4rm4nd/VoucherVault/README.md

 - Multi-language support (English, German, French, Italian)
 - Single Sign-On (SSO) via OIDC
 - Database compatibility with SQLite3 and PostgreSQL
+- REST API endpoint with stats for Home Assisstant (HA) and other dashboards

 ## 📷 Screenshots